-The Minister for Planning has approved our Victorian Planning Authority Business Plan 2021-2022.
+The Minister for Planning has approved our Victorian Planning Authority – Business Plan 2022/2023 (PDF).

 Previous Business Plans

 You can view a PDF version of our previous Business Plans in the links below:

 - VPA Business Plan 2017-2018